 - 1. We support farmland protection through the creation of an environment that supports agriculture.
 Such an environment should include: - a.
 Marketing and promotional opportunities; - b.
-Creation of new agricultural products and promotion of value added processing enterprises; - c.
+Creation of new agricultural products and promotion of valueadded processing enterprises; - c.
 Providing opportunities to secure credit; - d.
 The use of private and public farmland protection techniques; - e.
 Reduction of property tax burdens; - f.
 Strong support for right to farm and nuisance suit protection; - g.
 Funding for whole farm and nutrient management planning and the implementation of those plans; and - h.
-State and county Industrial Development Authority's (IDA) and Empire State Development Corporation's (ESDC) support for farming, processing of agricultural products and agricultural manufacturing. - 2.
+State and county Industrial Development Agencies (IDAs) and Empire State Development Corporation's support for farming, processing of agricultural products and agricultural manufacturing. - 2.
 We support efforts to inform local and state governments of the value of agriculture in their communities and the economic disadvantage our farmers face because their property taxes are significantly greater than those paid by farmers in competing states.
 The following items are essential to foster our economic environment: - a.
-Markets, services, and the right to farm - Local governments should attract agriculturally related industry.
-These businesses would provide employment and a tax base for the community while affording farmers a market for their products; - ii.
-Local governments should assure zoning laws are favorable to agriculture, property rights, agriculture-related industry, services, and markets.
-Local governments should also be required to notify agriculture and agriculturally related industries 30 days prior to consideration in zoning or land use changes which would impact agriculture; and - Both state and local governments should promote and advertise agriculture.
+Markets, services, and the right to farm: - Local governments should attract agriculturally-related industry.
+These businesses would provide employment and a tax base for the community while affording farmers a market for their products;